sireeshch81/Askdata/ui-frontend/README.md

 ## Authentication & Authorization

 The application uses Keycloak for user authentication and JWT tokens for API authorization.
 Some endpoints require Bearer token authentication in headers.

+### Exporting Keycloak realms, clients, users and roles from the keycloak container
+- 1. Find the docker container id with the command docker ps docker exec -it <container-id> bash
+- 2. Run the below command to export all the keycloak data to a json file.
+      /opt/keycloak/bin/kc.sh export --dir /opt/keycloak/data/import --realm <your-realm> --users realm_file

+- 3. exit the docker container.

+- 4. Copy the exported json file to the askdata-demo/keycloak/import/ directory. docker cp <container-id>:/opt/keycloak/data/import/<your-realm>-realm.json /<path/on/your/host>